storeforminecraft/sfom-docs/en/terms/Personal_Information_Transfer_Agreement.md

-# Personal Information Transfer Agreement (Required)
+﻿# Personal Information Transfer Agreement (Required)

-MadebyCompany (https://storeforminecraft.com or ‘Store for Minecraft’) is transferring following datas to another countries to operate the service.
+Thymedesk (https://storeforminecraft.com or ‘Store for Minecraft’) is transferring following datas to another countries to operate the service.

 1. List of transferred personal informations